 Safety Filter

-IE7 introduced an anti-phishing filter that helped you avoid fraudulent websites.
+IE7 introduced an anti-phishing filter that helped people avoid fraudulent websites.
 IE8 increases protection by pairing our anti-phishing protection with an anti-malware tool we call Safety Filter.
-The Safety Filter warns you if you’ve reached a site that is known to distribute malicious software.
-And you can also improve the web for everyone by reporting sites that have malicious downloads through that same tool.
+It warns you if you’ve reached a site that is known to distribute malicious software.
+And if you think you’ve come across a website that’s up to no good, you can use the tool to help improve the web for everyone by reporting sites that have malicious downloads.

 IE8’s new SmartScreen helps you avoid unsafe sites.